Tusharnakhate18/Weather-Temperature-Forecasting-Using-Deep-Learning/README.md

 # Weather-Temperature-Forecasting-Using-Deep-Learning
-This repository presents a time-series forecasting framework for predicting temperature using deep learning models, including LSTM, SimpleRNN, and GRU networks.
-The study is based on historical weather data and focuses on comparing the performance of different recurrent neural network architectures for short-term temperature prediction.
+This project focuses on predicting temperature using deep learning-based time series models such as **LSTM**, **SimpleRNN**, and **GRU**.
+Historical weather data is analyzed to compare the performance of different recurrent neural networks.